The next question to answer after writing How do Kubernetes and Docker create IP Addresses?! is “How does Docker handle publishing ports?”

 |

-Now, what we’re saying is any traffic entering or leaving the bridge_home
+Now, what we’re saying is any traffic entering or leaving the bridge_home interface may be

 accepted.
-And finally, we perform a masquerade on our traffic coming from the 10.0.0.0/24
+And finally, we perform a masquerade on our traffic coming from the 10.0.0.0/24 range,

-which covers our veth pairs connected to bridge_home
+which covers our veth pairs connected to bridge_home.

 Note: we’ll cover what

-means in a little bit.
+MASQUERADEmeans in a little bit.

 This has an additional benefit of we don’t need to know the name of the physical interface.
 Also, this enables other physical interfaces to communicate with our network namespaces.